jkaashoek/radar/DESIGN.md

 # Reflections.

 I am pleased with the overall functionality of the site.
-Although if I were to go back, I would likely use meteor instead of flask because meteor applications are single page, which would be cleaner for SocketIO.
+Although if I were to go back, I would make turn the client side into a single page application, which would be cleaner for SocketIO.

 Overall, SocketIO introduced a number of challenging errors, and often made it difficult to test, as multiple browsers would have to be open in order to chat